-They found the decline is associated with a reduction in the hormone oestradiol (a form of oestrogen), but not testosterone.
-The exact relationship between hormone levels and sexual dysfunction is still not clear, and appears to be quite complex.
+The study found the decline is associated with a reduction in the hormone oestradiol (the main oestrogen), but not testosterone.
+The exact relationship between hormone levels and sexual dysfunction is still not clear, and it appears to be quite complex.
 Researchers have identified that sexual problems are worse for women with early/premature menopause or surgical menopause.
-This may be due to the sudden drop in hormones that happens with these types of menopause.
+This might be due to a larger, sudden drop in hormones that happens with these types of menopause.

-At midlife and menopause many things are likely to be happening, both to your body and in your relationships.
-There are partners, children, ageing or unwell parents to consider, as well as work demands and even your sense of identity as a woman.
-These changes can affect your sexuality, and together with the hormonal changes, sexual problems may occur.
+At midlife and menopause, many things are likely to be happening, both to your body and in your relationships.
+There might be partners, children and ageing or unwell parents to consider, as well as work demands and even your sense of identity as a woman.
+These changes can affect your sexuality and, together with the hormonal changes, sexual problems may occur.

 One of the key symptoms of menopause is a dry vagina.

-Lower levels of oestrogen directly affect your vagina and can make it thinner, drier and less elastic.
-Testosterone levels fall gradually with age and this can have an impact on your sex life at menopause.
+Lower levels of oestrogen directly affect your vagina and can make the skin thinner, drier and less elastic.
+Testosterone levels fall gradually with age and this can have an impact on your sexual function and libido after menopause.

-The domino effect of menopause symptoms such as hot flushes, sleeplessness and fatigue can make it less likely you want sex as much
+The domino effect of menopausal symptoms such as hot flushes, sleeplessness and fatigue can make it less likely you will want sex as much.

 Different types of menopause can also affect your sex life.
-If you have had a surgical or chemotherapy induced menopause, symptoms can be worse due to the sudden drop in oestrogen and testosterone.
+If you have had a surgical or chemotherapy-induced menopause, symptoms can be worse due to a more rapid drop in oestrogen and testosterone.

-Because a dry vagina makes sex painful, even thinking about sex can make you anxious and then you can start to fear sex.
-This can set up a negative 'pain cycle' where you fear sex, avoid sex, get frustrated and anxious and then sex is likely to hurt more.
-If this is happening, treat the physical symptoms first to reduce the pain and then the fear of pain during sex may also reduce.
+Because a dry vagina makes sex painful, even thinking about sex can make you anxious, and then you can start to fear sex.
+This can set up a negative 'pain cycle' where you fear sex, avoid sex, get frustrated and anxious, and then sex is likely to hurt more.
+If this is happening, treat the physical symptoms first to reduce the pain, and then the fear of pain during sex may also decrease.

-However, some women find even though they feel physically better after treatment, they still fear sex will hurt and they may become anxious even thinking about sexual activity.
+However, some women find that although they feel physically better after treatment, they still fear sex will hurt, and they might become anxious even thinking about sexual activity.
 This is common.
 If this happens to you, it can be helpful to:

 Libido (sexual desire) tends to be lowered in some women at perimenopause and menopause.
 It is difficult to have desire if:

-Some women may improve with a trial of hormone replacement therapy (HRT) or with use of vaginal oestrogen or vaginal moisturisers to improve vaginal dryness.
-A libido problem is an important issue to discuss with your doctor.
+Some women may improve with a trial of menopausal hormone therapy (MHT) or with use of vaginal moisturisers/lubricants or vaginal oestrogen to improve vaginal dryness.
+It is an important issue to discuss with your doctor.

-Changes to your period during the transition to menopause often prompt women to ask; ‘How long should I use contraception?’
+Changes to your period during the transition to menopause often prompt women to ask, 'how long should I use contraception for?'
 Most women are aware fertility naturally declines with age.

-The possibility of pregnancy in women 45-49 years is estimated to be two to three per cent per year.
-After age 50, it is less than one per cent.
-While this is low, the fertility of individual women is extremely variable.
+The possibility of pregnancy in women 45-49 years is estimated to be 2-3% per year.
+After the age of 50, it is less than 1%.
+This is low, but the fertility of individual women is extremely variable.
 Perimenopausal women can ovulate twice within one cycle, and women can still ovulate up to three months before their final period, so contraception remains an important consideration.

 For women younger than 50, contraception is recommended for at least two years after the final period.

-For women 50 and above, contraception is recommended for at least one year after the final period.
+For women 50 and older, contraception is recommended for at least one year after the final period.

-It’s important to carefully consider your contraception options as there are many different types available.
-It is a personal choice but it is best to have a discussion with your doctor to help work out what is the most appropriate option for you.
+It is important to carefully consider your contraception options, as there are many different types available.
+It is a personal choice, but it is best to have a discussion with your doctor to help work out what is the most appropriate option for you.

-Please note that HRT is not a contraceptive.
+Please note that MHT is not a contraceptive.

-It is hard to know if menopause influences the relationship with your partner or the relationship you have with your partner influences the experience of menopause.
+It is hard to know if menopause influences your relationship with your partner, or if the relationship you have with your partner influences your experience of menopause.

-One of the most important things is to be able to discuss your thoughts and problems openly.
+One of the most important things is to be able to discuss your thoughts and problems openly in your relationship.

-If this is difficult perhaps your partner could visit the doctor with you and you can discuss your concerns together.
-Another alternative is visiting a psychologist who specialises in couple's therapy.
-You may only have to go for one or two sessions but the therapist should be able to help support you in your communication.
+If this is difficult, perhaps your partner could visit your doctor with you and you can discuss your concerns together.
+Or, you could both visit a psychologist who specialises in couple's therapy.
+You might have to go for only one or two sessions, but the therapist should be able to help support you in your communication.

-If sexual problems are causing difficulties in the relationship, it is helpful to sort out how much are due to the physical symptoms of menopause and how much might relate to other issues or both.
-When you have worked this out, then you can seek the help you might need.
-For help on how you can assist your partner to understand about menopause and how to help there is a special section for partners.
+If sexual problems are causing difficulties in your relationship, it is helpful to sort out how many of them are due to the physical symptoms of menopause, and how many might relate to other issues, or both.
+When you have worked this out, then you can seek the appropriate help.